-This is administered in-house at the UA Local 170 Health & Wellness office, please contact the Health & Wellness Office for forms and assistance (Phone: 604-526-3434 or toll-free at 1-800-665-6808).
+UA Local 170 Health & Wellness Office administers the Vision Care benefit in-house.
+For forms, and assistance at: 604-526-3434 or, toll-free:1-800-665-6808).

 14) Practitioners (reimbursed by Coughlin & Associates)

 Professional services of the following practitioners to the maximum amounts indicated per calendar year but excluding appliances and tray fees.
 Only the services of a private duty nurse require referral by a physician.